 WHAT IS THE SAFEST WAY TO TRAVEL WITH JEWELRY WHEN I AM MOVING?

 Ultimately, the safest way to travel with any kind of jewelry is to keep it on your person as much as possible.
 If you are moving long-distance, we recommend not moving it in a truck or shipping it across the country.
 Even with insurance, there is no guarantee that your jewelry collection will make it to your new residence.
 If that were to happen, you might find yourself without the jewelry or a way to replace your most valuable items.

 Where moving companies typically provide insurance policies for items lost or broken during a move, it is safer all around for the moving individuals to take their most breakable – and most valuable smaller items with them directly.
 This may mean that you back your jewelry box in the back seat of your vehicle if you drive cross country.
 It can also mean that you bring a carry-on filled with such items on a plane in addition to your typical luggage.

 TRAVELING WITH JEWELRY: bringing those pieces THAT MAKE YOU SMILE

 Jewelry is made to be enjoyed.
 It’s more than just a sparkly accent or something posh to show off on the right occasion.
 For many of us, it has meaning and a purpose.
 It represents friendships, relationships, or even loved ones long gone.

 Traveling with jewelry doesn’t have to be a stressful time.
-You should – and can – wear your favorite pieces without concern for theft or even misplacing them while you travel.
+You should – and can – wear your favorite personalized name necklace without concern for theft or even misplacing them while you travel.
 It just takes a little forethought, some careful planning, and perhaps an investment in the right kind of insurance before you’re relaxing on the next flight to Cancun without a care in the world.